 Most people do not meet the recommended intake vitamin D from their food so ensuring adequate sun exposure and vitamin D supplementation is important.

 The graphs below show the key nutrient ratios in Marty’s diet.

-The foods listed below will provide Marty with the nutrients that he is currently not getting in large amounts while also aligning with his goal of weight loss (insulin resistant).
+The foods listed below will provide Marty with the nutrients that she is currently not getting in large amounts while also aligning with her goal of weight loss (insulin resistant).
 The foods are ranked in descending order of priority (from the top of the page to the bottom).

 The macronutrient split of Marty’s diet is shown in the chart below.

 Marty’s protein intake is 2.76g/kg LBM or 182g/day.

 The average protein intake for all people who have had a Nutrient Optimiser analysis done is 2.1g/kg LBM, with half of the population sitting between 1.4 and 2.5g/kg LBM.

 Generally accepted protein intake levels are shown in the table below.
 Higher levels are required to support lean body mass if you are more muscular and/or more active.
 Lower levels can be beneficial is you require therapeutic ketosis for conditions such as epilepsy, cancer, Alzheimer’s and dementia.